 Daily Fiber Intake

-Most of us hear our doctors talk about daily fiber intake but many of us don’t really know what it is, or what foods have it.
+Most of us hear our doctors talk about daily fiber intake and how it affects us, but what does it really mean?

 Fiber is a carbohydrate that is derived from a plant food and cannot be digested.
 There are two types – soluble which partially dissolves in water, and insoluble.

 Our doctors tell us our daily fiber intake should be 20 – 35 grams yet most American adults struggle to reach 14 grams.
 It’s important because fiber has been shown to help to lower cholesterol, can reduce the risk of heart disease and diabetes, and prevent constipation.